felipe-gl18/clock-it/README.md

 # React + Typescript + Firebase + ShadcnUI + TailwindCSS + EmailJS

+## What is the project about?

+This is a full client web application.
+The main goal is to manage the employees, the difference is that the project includes face recognition to recognize all the user employees

 ## How to setup and start the project?

-- First, you need two things, an EmailJS account, and a Firebase Project (With Firestore Database, Storage and Authentication through email + password and google account)
+- First, you need two things, an EmailJS account, and a Firebase Project (With Firestore Database, Storage and Authentication through email + password and google account).
+Then create a .env file as follow:

 ```env
 # EMAILJS CONFIGURATION